emman25/take-home/README.md

     *   Provides the user interface for submitting strings and viewing the job history.
     *   Built with React (using TypeScript and Vite).
     *   Communicates with the backend via HTTP REST API for submitting jobs and fetching initial history.
-    *   Establishes a WebSocket connection to receive real-time status updates for jobs.
+    *   Establishes a Server-Sent Events (SSE) connection to receive real-time status updates for jobs using the browser's `EventSource` API.
-    *   Served by an Nginx container, which also acts as a reverse proxy for the backend API and WebSocket connections.
+    *   Served by an Nginx container, which also acts as a reverse proxy for the backend API (including the SSE endpoint).

 2.  **Backend (NestJS):**
-    *   Exposes a REST API (`/jobs`) for creating new validation jobs and retrieving job history.
+    *   Exposes a REST API (`/api/jobs`) for creating new validation jobs and retrieving job history.
+    *   Exposes a Server-Sent Events (SSE) endpoint (`/api/sse/events`) for streaming real-time updates.
     *   Handles incoming job requests, saves initial job data to MongoDB with "Validating" status.
     *   Publishes the job details to a Kafka topic (`job.submitted`) for asynchronous processing.
     *   Listens to another Kafka topic (`job.updated`) for results from the validation process.
-    *   Includes a WebSocket Gateway (`EventsGateway`) to manage client connections.
-    *   When a `job.updated` message is received from Kafka, the gateway broadcasts the updated job status to all connected frontend clients.
+    *   Uses Redis Pub/Sub to decouple the Kafka listener (`KafkaController`) from the SSE connection handler (`SseController`).
+When a `job.updated` message is received from Kafka, the `KafkaController` publishes it to a Redis channel.
+The `SseController` subscribes to this channel and pushes updates to connected SSE clients.

 3.  **Kafka (Confluent Platform):**
     *   Acts as a message broker for decoupling the initial job submission from the asynchronous validation process.
     *   Uses two topics:
         *   `job.submitted`: Backend API publishes new jobs here.
 The Kafka Consumer service listens to this.
         *   `job.updated`: The Kafka Consumer service publishes validation results here.
-The Backend's Kafka Controller listens to this to trigger WebSocket broadcasts.
+The Backend's Kafka Controller listens to this to trigger Redis publication.

 4.  **Kafka Consumer (Integrated within Backend):**
     *   A NestJS microservice listener running within the main backend application process.